 Between the king and the god, two child figures are depicted.
 Although both are badly eroded, it is still possible to see that one is holding a long mace.
 Consequently, there is speculation that this child may be Hormoz I, the king's heir and crown prince.
 Behind the king stand two noblemen, one of whom has a heraldic emblem on his hat, and holds a flywhisk over his lord's head.
 Another figure, armed with a sword, stands in an attitude of obeisance, saluting with his right hand, and hiding his left hand in a sleeve - an attitude prescribed by the official protocol.
 The two figures behind Ahuramazda have generated much discussion.
 Standing with their backs toward the other figures in the carving, and separated from them by a column, these individuals were perhaps absent from the investiture ceremony.
 Their beardless faces suggest women.
 The figure in front may be Ardashir's wife, and the other, her attendant.
 An inscription beside the relief runs: "The Zoroastrian faith had lapsed.
 I, the King of Kings, reestablished it”.

 Carved outside the Ardashir scene, and added to it at a later date, a figure of Kartir is shown in profile holding up his right hand with a bent forefinger.
 Beside him has been engraved an inscription of thirty-one lines in Sasanid Pahlavi.
 Of these, only the twenty-five upper lines are legible.
-In this inscription, the Great Magus and chief priest Kartir introduces himself and enumerates the services he has rendered for the upbuilding of the Zoroastrian faith.
+In this inscription, the Great Magus and chief priest Kartir introduce themselves and enumerate the services he has rendered for the upbuilding of the Zoroastrian faith.